MotoLegacy/OpenFNaF/README.md

 A (WiP) Open-Source Reimplementation of Scott Cawthon's Five Nights at Freddy's.
 Written in C. Licensed under MIT.

 # In It's Current State
 Part of the first [Five Night's at Freddy's](https://store.steampowered.com/app/319510/Five_Nights_at_Freddys/) title has been implemented.
 The OpenFNaF engine will initialize a game window, and the game code will load the player into the office room.
 The room will pan with the player's cursor, and there is a camera button that will enter the WiP camera system.
-Animatronics will roam around, althought this is not yet shown visually.
+Animatronics will roam around, although this is not yet shown visually.

 # Building
 OpenFNaF requires the following additional libraries to build: